GregRos/preszr/README.md

 ### Symbols

 `szr` recognizes symbols in general and knows about most of the built-in symbols.
-If you want it to recognize your own symbols, you'll need to supply them to `encodings` in the same way.
+If you want it to recognize your own symbols, you'll need to supply them to `encodings`, similarly to prototypes.

 ```typescript
 const symbol = Symbol("test")